SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Deadly Aim

 Starting at 13th level, if you miss with a ranged weapon attack roll, you can roll it again with advantage.
 You can use this feature once per short rest.

 ### Level 17

-* Perfect Shot

-You reroll any 1s or 2s when rolling for damage.
-You must keep the second roll.

-## 7. Raven Scion

-Scions are ranged weapon specialists that are trained to take down enemies quickly and effectively without causing envy from the rest of the world like their close heritage.

-### Level 3

-* Ranged Specialist

-You are proficient with all two-handed ranged weapons and Archery fighting style.

-* Sniper's Aim

-Once per turn, when you hit a creature with a ranged weapon attack, that creature takes extra damage of the same type equal to your rogue level.
-This damage is doubled on a critical strike.

-### Level 9

-* Heart-Seeking Shot

-As a free action, you can make your next ranged weapon attack result in a guaranteed critical hit if it hits a creature.
-You can use this feature once per short rest.

-* Killing Spree

-You can make extra 2-handed ranged attack the first time you kill an enemy on your turn with 2-handed ranged weapon.
-In addition, each time you kill an enemy, your sneak attack can be reused on same turn.

-### Level 13

-* Deadly Focus

-If you miss with a ranged weapon attack roll, you can roll it again with advantage.
-You can use this feature once per short rest.

-### Level 17